Belgarus/JavaScript_exercises/README.md

 # My JavaScript playground
-Most of the code is absolute garbage
+Most of the code in here is absolute garbage